chrissimpkins/glue-docs/_build/html/_sources/install.txt

 .. note::

 	Use the ``Glue Settings - User`` settings file rather than the default file.
-The default settings are reset with Glue updates!
+The default settings are overwritten on Glue updates!

 Set Your PS1
 -------------